-This February 2013 accident report is provided by the National Transportation Safety Board.
+This July 2013 accident report is are provided by the National Transportation Safety Board.
 Published as an educational tool, it is intended to help pilots learn from the misfortunes of others.

 During a solo cross-country flight the student pilot had attempted to land twice at the airport in Redlands, Calif., but due to the gusty wind conditions he had aborted the attempts.
 On the third attempt, the gusty wind conditions had not changed.
 [Read more…]

 The pilot reported that the Cessna 140 bounced on landing at the airport in Jonesboro, Ark., and encountered a wind gust after it ascended above the corn crop that bordered the runway.
 [Read more…]